Syex/skadi/README.md

 ```

 # Terminology
-For a deeper understand of the redux architecture please refer to other blog posts like (this one)[https://jayrambhia.com/blog/kotlin-redux-architecture].
+For a deeper understand of the redux architecture please refer to other blog posts like [this one](https://jayrambhia.com/blog/kotlin-redux-architecture).
 This sections serves as a quick overview of the most important classes you'll have to deal with using *skadi*.

 ## SkadiState